microsoft/design-to-code/STYLE_GUIDE.md

 ## Files

-File and folder naming in general should not include special characters or space.
+File and folder naming in general should not include special characters or spaces.
 Alphanumeric is preffered, separated by dash or underscore depending on the type of file.
-Names should be as concise as possible while also being meaningful.
+Names should be as concise as possible while also being meaningful, and should attempt to follow any standard set by a standards governing body such as W3C.

 ### Organization